 You basically have two options when you want to build a stone fire pit that will last a reasonable amount of time:

 To save some money, I chose the second option.
-I was able to pick up a 36" fire pit insert on Amazon for $35 on sale (I linked to this ring at the top of this guide).
+I was able to pick up a 36" fire pit insert on Amazon for $35 on sale (this is the ring I used).
 I tried to find a solid one without a pattern, but those were far more expensive.
 I figure the small gaps in the ring won't harm the pavers too much.
 They also sell them at Home Depot and Lowes, but they were out of stock when I went.
 From what I've read, a good fire pit size is generally 36-44".

 The insert arrived in four pieces and I assembled it using the included hardware.

 Next, I used high-temp BBQ grill paint to paint the fire ring.
+This is the BBQ paint I used.
 This isn't strictly necessary but I know it will extend the life of the fire pit.
 I don't quite trust the coating they put on these guys, let alone the cheap hardware they included.
 The can was $5, totally worth extending the life of the fire pit by a few years.

 Choosing the location was a fun one -- I decided on a spot where the grass doesn't grow well.
 I live in Tampa, where the water table is super low, so it's a challenge to keep grass healthy here.
 The fire pit did a good job of masking that fact. :)